Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Introduction

-In this study, we propose a novel approach that leverages image-analysis techniques widely used in photography and other imaging applications, \eg for adjusting focusing, to assess image quality and to quantify similarity of ultrasound images beamformed with varying SoS values.
-These image processing techniques may provide a robust alternative for determining accurate SoS values, both for signal-to-image conversion as well as diagnostic biomarker in ultrasound imaging.
-By studying image processing methods, we aim to develop an SoS estimation approach that reduces reliance on physics-based models, which may depend on sequence choices and machine specifics, be lengthy to compute, complex to formalize, and hence potentially containing approximations and inaccuracies in their formulation.
-A purely image-based approach could thus be more generalizable and wider applicable, also thanks to the easier access to beamformed processed data.
+In this study, we propose a novel approach that leverages image-analysis techniques from photography and other imaging applications, \eg for adjusting focusing, to assess US image quality as well as to quantify US image similarity for varying beamforming SoS values.
+Note that focus quality refers specifically to minimizing the point spread function (PSF) spatially, whereas the image-based metrics studied herein may also capture other image characteristics, e.g., based on global intensity distribution.
+These image processing techniques may provide a robust alternative for determining accurate SoS values, both for US signal-to-image reconstruction as well as a diagnostic imaging biomarker.
+By studying image processing methods, we aim to develop an SoS estimation approach that reduces reliance on physics-based models, which may depend on sequence choices and machine specifics, cumbersome to compute, complex to formalize, and hence potentially error-prone and inaccurate.
+We herein omit metrics based on physical US properties, \eg methods based on PSF analysis, due to their dependency on transmit sequence choices and propagated medium.
+Purely image-based approach are analyzed in this work, as being more generalizable and wider applicable thanks to easier access to beamformed data on most US systems.
+We study several methods comparatively, in particular exploring the image similarity metrics, which we show as promising for SoS estimation.